MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A12-quantitative-testing.md

 Using the R script file for this activity...

-* Enter your answers for question 9 in place of the `xx`'s to produce the null distribution with 10000 simulations
+* Enter your answers for question 9 in place of the `xx`'s to produce the null distribution with 10000 simulations.

 * Highlight and run lines 361--42.